syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of the alternative row background color in SfDataGrid.
+            Background color of the alternate rows in SfDataGrid.
             <br/>
             <br/>
         </td>